rusticlion/Manastorm/manastorm_codebase_dump.md

 function ManaPool:getToken(tokenType)
     -- Find a free token of the specified type that's not in transition for i, token in ipairs(self.tokens) do
-        if token.type == tokenType and token.status == Constants.TokenStatus.FREE and
+        if token.type == tokenType and token.status == Constants.TokenStatus.FREE then
-           not token.returning and not token.inTransition then
             -- Mark as being used (using setState for state machine) token:setState(Constants.TokenStatus.CHANNELED)
             return token, i  -- Return token and its index end
-    end

-    -- Second pass - try with less strict requirements if nothing was found for i, token in ipairs(self.tokens) do
-        if token.type == tokenType and token.status == Constants.TokenStatus.FREE then
-            if token.returning then
-                print("[MANAPOOL] WARNING: Using token in return animation - visual glitches may occur") elseif token.inTransition then
-                print("[MANAPOOL] WARNING: Using token in transition state - visual glitches may occur") end

-            -- Use setState method for state machine transition token:setState(Constants.TokenStatus.CHANNELED)

-            -- Cancel any return animation
-            token.returning = false
-            token.inTransition = false
-            return token, i
-        end
     end